sebbekarlsson/fjb/README.md

 ### What if I find a bug?
 > If you find a bug, please report it here: [https://github.com/sebbekarlsson/fjb/issues](https://github.com/sebbekarlsson/fjb/issues)

-### When will TypeScript support be added?
+### Does it support Typescript?
-> The process of implementing this will come soon,
-> it's important that we have a stable foundation first.
+> Yes, but this feature is under development... so expect bugs.

 ### What license is FJB under?
 > GPL-3.0, [LICENSE.md](LICENSE.md)